roblatour/ESP32TimeServer/README.md

 The [`SparkFun u-blox GNSS Arduino Library v3`](https://github.com/sparkfun/SparkFun_u-blox_GNSS_v3) (v3.1.14) is included as a **git submodule** in the [`3rdparty/SparkFun_u-blox_GNSS_v3`](./3rdparty/SparkFun_u-blox_GNSS_v3) directory.
-Since it is an Arduino library and is not published to the ESP-IDF Component Registry, it should be downloaded using:
+Since it is an Arduino library and is not published to the ESP-IDF Component Registry it will be downloaded as part of the 'Build and Flash' steps outlined below.

- `git submodule update --init --recursive`

 The remaining dependencies are managed automatically via the ESP-IDF Component Manager (declared in [`main/idf_component.yml`](./main/idf_component.yml)):